bakkenbaeck/iOS-handbook/style-guidelines/Swift.md

 ### Use of Self

-Use `self` when required to differentiate between property names and arguments in initializers, and when referencing properties in closure expressions (as required by the compiler):
+Use `self` when required for example:

+- To differentiate between property names and arguments in initializers
+- When referencing properties in closure expressions

 ```swift
 class BoardLocation {